 Under FHA rules, the amount they borrow is limited in the first year.
-Borrowing the $62,000 to pay off the mortgage, they can take out another $10,400 in cash during the first year.
+If they borrow the $62,000 to pay off the mortgage, they can take out another $9,080 in cash during the first year.
 A year later, the remainder is available to them.

-With reverse mortgages, homeowners have 3 options for cashing out equity:
+With reverse mortgages, homeowners have three options for cashing out equity:

-Many homeowners are conservative and just want to eliminate their mortgage payments, but they like having the credit line available, says Beth Paterson, executive vice president of the Reverse Mortgages SIDAC in St. Paul, Minnesota.
+Many homeowners are conservative and want to eliminate their mortgage payments, but they also like having the credit line available, says Beth Paterson, executive vice president of Reverse Mortgages SIDAC in St. Paul, Minnesota.

 “Maybe they don’t need the money right now, but down the line they might have a medical emergency, so it’s good for them to have the option,” she says.

 That was the case with Barbara Hiebert after her husband died.
 Their house was mortgage-free, but she knew her retirement income wasn’t enough to cover some of her expenses, including medical emergencies.
 She decided to get a reverse mortgage and didn’t access the money until she had no other option.